APA Style Guidelines for Numbers | Words or Numerals?

 Numbers can be written either as words (e.g., one hundred) or numerals (e.g., 100).
-In this article we follow the guidelines of APA Style.
+In this article we follow the guidelines of APA Style, one of the most common style guides used in academic writing.

 In general, words should be used for numbers from zero through nine, and numerals should be used from 10 onwards.
 This is true for both cardinal numbers (e.g., two, 11) and ordinal numbers (e.g., second, 11th).
 However, there are some important exceptions to this rule.

 Use numerals for numbers from zero to nine that are followed by a precise unit of measurement.

 The samples measured 7 cm in diameter. (“cm” is a unit of measurement)